 Techniques to Turn a Breech Baby

-Anita felt really content with Dr Payal and Dr Aman’s words.
+Anita felt really content with Dr Panchampreet and Dr Aman’s words.

-She was put to ease after talking to Dr Payal about her doubts.
+She was put to ease after talking to Dr Panchampreet about her doubts.

 Anita decided to heed the doctor’s advice and wait till 39 weeks.
 She also did the suggested exercises with the help of the physiotherapist.